salvillalon45/Search-Engine/README.md

 [Personal Project] - Project: Search Engine

 This was one of the projects from the class I took this past Fall Quarter 2018.
-The class was called CS 121: Information Retrieval which is an introduction to information retrieval including indexing, retrieval, classifying, and clustering text and multimedia documents.</p>
+The class was called CS 121: Information Retrieval which is an introduction to information retrieval including indexing, retrieval, classifying, and clustering text and multimedia documents.

+# Important Thing To Note
+- The project has a better chance of working when you have two tabs open and entering the same keyword on both.
+Still not sure why this happens

 # About the Project
 This project consisted of three: